opensearch-project/documentation-website/_observing-your-data/alerting/comments.md

 When an alert is generated, add comments to share information about its root cause and facilitate resolution.
 Comments are enabled by setting `plugins.alerting.comments_enabled` to `true` using the [`cluster/settings` API]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/settings/).

-Comments can be accessed through the alerts table view by selecting on the comment icon within an alert's row.
-From there, comments can be added, edited, and deleted.
-An Alerting Comments API is also available for programmatic comments management.
-For details, see the [Alerting API]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/api/).
+Comments can be accessed through the alerts table view by selecting the comment icon within an alert's row.
+From there, comments can be added, edited, or deleted.
+An Alerting Comments API is also available for programmatic comment management.
+For more information, see [Alerting API]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/api/).

 ## Viewing comment authors